Buying Guides · Last updated 2 June 2026

 Key residency routes for property buyers:

-- Employment: If you have a job offer from a Gibraltar-based company, you will be issued a residence permit.
-Many buyers start here and then purchase once they are settled.
+• Employment: If you have a job offer from a Gibraltar-based company, you will be issued a residence permit.
+Many buyers start here and purchase once they are settled.

-If you are buying purely as an investment and do not plan to live in Gibraltar, the process is simpler since you do not need residency at all.
+If you are buying purely as an investment and do not plan to live in Gibraltar, the process is simpler since residency is not required.
 You can purchase, let the property, and manage it remotely or through a local agent.
-You might also find our renting vs buying in gibraltar: what expats need to know guide helpful.
+Our renting vs buying guide covers the investment angle in more depth.

 Step 2: Finding the Right Property